-The Learning and wellbeing framework guides schools in developing a school-wide, positive learning culture that enhances student mental health and emotional and social wellbeing.
+The Learning and wellbeing framework (PDF, 543KB) guides schools in developing a school-wide, positive learning culture that enhances student mental health and emotional and social wellbeing.
 The framework supports all Queensland schools to:

 - recognise the importance of wellbeing to the learning process

 - develop a rich school culture and positive ethos that creates a sense of belonging and self-responsibility

 - embed personal and social capabilities within the general curriculum